UA-ResearchComputing-HPC/hpc-documentation/docs/running_jobs/batch_jobs/batch_directives/index.md

     On Puma, up to 94 CPUs or 470 GB of memory can be requested.

 === "Single GPU Node"
-    !!! info "{==:material-alert-decagram:NEW!==} July 31, 2024 Partitions update"
-        Beginning July 31, GPU jobs must use a GPU partition.
-See the [partitions](#allocations-and-partitions) section at the top of this page for details.

     ```
     #SBATCH --job-name=hello_world